ScaleForceAgency/scaleforce-agency-landing/README.md

 Astro is a great base to start building static websites from and AstroWind is even better.
 It has a library of prebuilt components to use when designing your site and it can be customized as much as needed.

+- [Google Tags Manager](https://tagmanager.google.com/): This site uses GTM for advanced analytics and conversion tracking.
+AstroWind has support for basic Google Analytics ((GA4)[https://analytics.google.com/]) but not for GTM.
+I build a simple custom integration for GTM that matches the pattern used by AstroWind for GA4.

 - [Contentful & Astro Integration](https://docs.astro.build/en/guides/cms/contentful/): This site uses the (Contentful SDK)[https://github.com/contentful/contentful.js] integration from (Contentful)[https://www.contentful.com] to provides image hosting and blog posts.

-It also uses a custom (Google Tags Manager)[https://tagmanager.google.com/] integration that I built myself to match a common pattern used for other analytics providers and already included in the AstroWind template.

-- [npm react-calendly](https://www.npmjs.com/package/react-calendly): provides Calendly embed components
+- [npm react-calendly](https://www.npmjs.com/package/react-calendly): This site uses an integration with Calendly to embed their platform's calendar and scheduling components.

-- [airtable](https://www.npmjs.com/package/airtable): custom integration for astro: Used as a custom CMS.
-Originally I planned to use (Airtable)[https://www.airtable.com/] as a custom CMS.
-There is no Airtable integration avaialble so I also build a REST API ((in this repo, located here)[https://github.com/ScaleForceAgency/scaleforce-agency-landing/blob/main/src/integrations/astro-airtable/astro-airtable.ts]) for connecting to Airtable, as well as a (Make.com)[https://www.Make.com] webhook automation to trigger a Netlify "Build & Deploy" (it used a button in one of the Airtable columns that would trigger the webhook and tell Netlify to build and deploy to production).
-(airtable uses dynamic links and does not suport image hosting for static sites)
+- [airtable](https://www.npmjs.com/package/airtable): Originally I had planned to use (Airtable)[https://www.airtable.com/] as a custom CMS.
+There is no Airtable & Astro integration avaialble so I built a custom integration with a REST API ((in this repo, located here)[https://github.com/ScaleForceAgency/scaleforce-agency-landing/blob/main/src/integrations/astro-airtable/astro-airtable.ts]) to connect to Airtable, as well as a (Make.com)[https://www.Make.com] webhook automation to trigger a Netlify "Build & Deploy" sequence (it used a button in one of the Airtable columns that would trigger the webhook and tell Netlify to build and deploy to production).
+Airtable uses dynamic links for imagesthat change every 1-2 days, so it does not suport image hosting for static sites.
+That meant I would need to use Contentful for images, and I decided to remove Airtable altogether from this project.
+I left the legacy code there as an example of how to integrate Aitable into Astro as a custom CMS.

 <br>